OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaStringSensor.rst

     .. cpp:function:: OcaStatus SetMaxLen(OcaUint16 maxLen)

         Sets the maximum number of bytes that the object may return.
-Returned status indicates success or failure of the set.

         This method has id ``5.3``.